 Transportation is available to those attending the Care Resources PACE (Program of All-inclusive Care for the Elderly) in Grand Rapids.
 Determination of eligibility is made by Care Resources at the time of enrollment and participation in the Care Resources program is required.
 The passenger is not required to pay a fare when boarding the vehicle.
 Transportation is available to the Care Resources Center and to all medical appointments as requested by Care Resources.

 Hope Network drivers are specially trained to attend to the specific needs of the Care Resources passengers and the requirements of the program.
-Drivers are trained by both Hope Network and Care Resources staff and covers the special needs of the senior population, including mobility assistance, securing wheelchairs, and symptoms of Alzheimer’s, dementia the specific needs of Care Resources’ clients.
+Drivers are trained by both Hope Network and Care Resources staff and covers the special needs of the senior population, including mobility assistance, securing wheelchairs, and symptoms of Alzheimer’s and dementia.